ngcmeow/lobste.pl/README.md

 # lobste.pl
-This is a simple script to bring aggregated headlines to the shell from the lobste(dot)rs website.
+This is a simple script to bring aggregated headlines to the shell from the lobste.rs website.

 ## Dependencies:
 - WWW::Mechanize